Princeton-CDH/remarx/README.md

 # Citing Marx – Get `Passim` quote detection results on MEGA and DNZ for comparison with `remarx`

-This is work associated with the CDH project [Citing Marx](https://cdh.princeton.edu/projects/citing-marx)

-## Pretrained text embeddings experiments

 This branch contains code and data for quote detection result using `passim`.

 ### Contents